 Online tools allow us to provide high-quality professional development to meet the complex needs of today’s adult education professionals.

-We facilitate peer-to-peer collaboration and provide technical support to a network of states working to improve distance education and blended learning programming in adult education.
+The IDEAL Consortium facilitates peer-to-peer collaboration and provides technical support to a network of states working to improve distance education and blended learning programming in adult education.

 This blended professional development initiative focused on building the capacity of New England adult educators to incorporate technology into instruction.

-We developed a self-paced Career Coach Course for the Virginia Community College System that serves as the cornerstone for their Career Coach Certification.
+The National College Transition Network (NCTN) developed a Career Coach Certification Course for the Virginia Community College System (VCCS), hosted by the ETC’s E-Learning platform.

 This project is closing the gap to education access by supporting online blended learning opportunities via courses on mobile devices that can be used on and offline.